 - The food is delicious.
 Please pass on my compliments to the chef.

 These are just a few of the words which can confuse English learners.
 Can you think of any more?
-Post your answers in the comments section below and I will include them in the next Commonly Confused English Words blog.
+Post your answers in the comments section below.
 If you have any questions, you can contact us here or email us at Intrepid English.

 Book a free trial lesson today and talk about your learning goals with an experienced native English teacher.
-Say goodbye to boring English lessons; discuss incredible TED Talks, study market-leading text books, learn all about Britain, prepare for globally recognised exams, explore your favourite English books or improve your conversational English by talking about any topic that you find interesting.
-If you’re not sure what you want to learn, let your teacher choose from the huge range of English courses that have been tailored to help our students to achieve their goals.
+Say goodbye to boring English lessons; discuss incredible TED Talks, study market-leading text books, prepare for globally recognised exams, explore your favourite English books or improve your conversational English by talking about any topic that you find interesting.
+If you’re not sure what you want to learn, let your teacher choose from the range of English courses that have been designed to help our students to achieve their goals.

 This blog was written by Intrepid English Teacher and Founder, Lorraine.